wintercms/docs/snowboard-request.md

 `update` | `Object` | Specifies a list of partials and page elements that can be changed through the AJAX response.
 The key of the object represents the partial name and the value represents the page element (as a CSS selector) to target for the update.
 If the selector string is prepended with an `@` symbol, the content will be appended to the target.
 If the selector string is prepended with a `^` symbol, it will instead be prepended to the target.
 `fetchOptions` | `Object` | If specified, this will override the options used with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch) to make the request.

 The following callbacks may also be specified in the `options` parameter.
 All callbacks expect a function to be provided.
-The `this` keyword inside all callbacks will be assigned the `Request` instance that represents this AJAX request.
+The `this` keyword inside all callbacks will be assigned the `Request` instance that represents the current AJAX request.

 Callback | Description
 -------- | -----------